ISAITB/docs-itb-ta/source/exportimport/index.rst

 From the user's point of view the **installation process** involves the following step:

 1. The user copies the installation script you provided in a target folder.
-2. From within the target folder the user installs the test bed by issuing ``docker compose up -d``.
+2. From within the target folder the user installs the Test Bed by issuing ``docker compose up -d``.
 3. Upon first connection the user is automatically prompted to supply the data archive she received as well as its password.

 .. figure:: ../screenshots/admin_sandbox_setup.png
   :align: center

-Note that compared to the :ref:`import screen<exportimport__import_step1>` you access within the test bed, there is here no selection of target domains or communities, nor choices for default import actions.
+Note that compared to the :ref:`import screen<exportimport__import_step1>` you access within the Test Bed, there is here no selection of target domains or communities, nor choices for default import actions.
 Upon clicking the **Import archive** button the archive is processed to create a new community linked to a new domain with all contained data flagged for creation.
 Once this initial import has been completed, the user can log in using the account(s) you have defined within the data archive.
 Note that this initialisation process can only be carried out once.

 The user may close the data initialisation popup by clicking the **Close** button.
-One reason to do this would be to skip data initialisation and proceed with an empty test bed instance.
-To do this the user can close the popup and proceed to make an initial login using the test bed's default administrator account.
+One reason to do this would be to skip data initialisation and proceed with an empty Test Bed instance.
+To do this the user can close the popup and proceed to make an initial login using the Test Bed's default administrator account.
 Note that if the dialog is closed by mistake, the user can always make it reappear by refreshing the screen (assuming no login has been made in the meantime).

 .. note::